Structural Group Unfairness: Measurement and Mitigation by means of the Effective Resistance: Discussion

-In this paper, we have presented a novel method, based on the effective resistance, to measure and mitigate structural unfairness in groups within a social network, where the groups are defined according to the values of a protected attribute.
-We have proposed a graph intervention approach rooted in the literature of the philosophy of discrimination.
-We acknowledge that in the literature there is not a single universal and absolute interpretation of fairness~\citep{Curto2023}.
-At present, the distributive paradigm of fairness~\citep{Rawls1971} dominates the political and philosophical discussions of social justice~\citep{Young1990}.
-In social networks, this translates into the pursuit of equal social capital for all individuals in the network.
-Nevertheless, there are alternative interpretations of fairness~\citep{Coeckelbergh2022} that remain unexplored in social networks.
-For example, a sufficitarian approach to fairness~\citep{Sen2001,Nussbaum2012} would entail guaranteeing a minimum threshold of social capital for all network members, while a prioritarian conception of fairness~\citep{Coeckelbergh2022} would give priority to the individuals belonging to a vulnerable social group.
-Moreover, prominent voices in social philosophy have long defended that fairness can be understood not only as the redistribution of social capital among individuals, but also as the social recognition of identity groups~\citep{Fraser2003}.
-In this paper, we focus on group fairness in graphs and combine both a prioritarian and a Rawlsian approach to fairness since our intervention aims to mitigate the social capital gap for the most disadvantaged group while increasing the social capital of all groups.
-Given the importance of social networks in the definition of the social fabric, the ultimate goal of our work is to spur a reflection on the potential use of social networks as reparative tools for social inequality~\citep{Davis2021}.
+The proposed \ERG{} algorithm may be seen as an \textit{algorithmic reparative} social tool~\cite{Davis2021}, \emph{i.e.}, a computational approach designed to address and repair social inequalities, injustices or biases, in our case, in the context of social networks.
+Our method contributes to the use of social networks, seen as socio-technical systems~\cite{baxter2011}, for social good purposes.
+While an extensive body of work has been dedicated to the identification and mitigation of algorithmic bias \cite{danks2017,Barocas2016a}, this paper aims to trigger a deeper reflection and further discussion about the principles of algorithmic fairness and justice in relation social networks, their ultimate goals and their intricate business models of data trading among platform owners, data brokers, service and advertising companies~\cite{Srnicek2016}.
+There is not a universal interpretation of fairness~\citep{Curto2023}, yet the distributive paradigm of fairness~\citep{Rawls1971} dominates the political and philosophical discussions of social justice today.
+As a result, most discussions and implementations of fairness focus on how outcomes or benefits are distributed across different socially relevant groups.
+Nevertheless, there are alternative notions of fairness that remain unexplored in social networks.
+For example, a prioritarian conception of fairness~\citep{Coeckelbergh2022} would give priority to the individuals belonging to a vulnerable social group.
+Moreover, prominent voices in social philosophy have long defended that fairness can be understood not only as the redistribution of individual social capital, but also as the social recognition of identity groups~\citep{Fraser2003}.
+In this paper, we focus on group fairness and combine both a prioritarian and a Rawlsian approach since the proposed intervention aims to mitigate the social capital gap for the most disadvantaged group while increasing the social capital of all groups.
+Given the importance of social networks in the definition of the social fabric, the ultimate goal of our work is to spur a reflection on the potential use of social networks as \textit{reparative} tools for social inequality~\citep{Davis2021}.